dcousin3/ANOFA/README.md

 The library `ANOFA` provides easy-to-use tools to analyze frequency data.
-It does so using the *Analysis of Frequency datA* (ANOFA) framework (the full reference Laurencelle & Cousineau (2023)).
+It does so using the *Analysis of Frequency datA* (ANOFA) framework (the full reference Laurencelle & Cousineau, 2023).
 With this set of tools, you can examined if classification factors are non-equal (*have an effect*) and if their interactions (in case you have more than 1 factor) are significant.
 You can also examine simple effects (a.k.a.
 *expected marginal* analyses).
 Finally, you can assess differences based on orthogonal contrasts.
-ANOFA also comes with tools to make a plot of the frequencies along with 95% confidence intervals (these intervals are adjusted for pair- wise comparisons Cousineau, Goulet, & Harding (2021)); with tools to compute statistical power given some *a priori* expected frequencies or sample size to reach a certain statistical power.
+ANOFA also comes with tools to make a plot of the frequencies along with 95% confidence intervals (these intervals are adjusted for pair- wise comparisons Cousineau, Goulet, & Harding, 2021);
+with tools to compute statistical power given some *a priori* expected frequencies or sample size to reach a certain statistical power.
 In sum, eveything you need to analyse frequencies!

 The main function is `anofa()` which provide an omnibus analysis of the frequencies for the factors given.
 For example, Light & Margolin (1971)